 The Best of Jaén

-We didn’t expect much of the city of Jaén.
-We came here for a couple of days to visit a friend and to get a few administrative things done.
-Over those 2 days we had our best meal thus far in Spain, saw some impressive highlights, and just generally enjoyed a city that felt very different than the more popular cities of Andalusia (places like Seville, Granada and Córdoba).
+We’ve been to the city of Jaén twice now.
+The first time we had come for a couple of days to visit a friend and to get a few administrative things done.
+Over those 2 days we had our best meal in Spain and saw some impressive highlights.
+We just generally enjoyed a city that felt very different than the more popular cities of Andalusia (places like Seville, Granada and Córdoba).
 Jaén felt “real”.
-We’ve vowed to be back one day.

-Accommodation: We stayed at the very comfortable Los Caňos II, an apartment outside the center.
-Very good value.
-If you want to experience a stay in a parador, Jaén’s Parador is located in a castle (Santa Catalina Castle) overlooking the city.
+Accommodation: We stayed at the very comfortable Los Caňos II on our first visit.
+It’s an apartment just outside the center and is very good value if you are here for a few days.
+If you want to experience a stay in a parador, Jaén’s Parador is located next to Castillo de Santa Catalina with incredible views overlooking the city.
+I’ll cover the Parador further below.

 Impressions of Jaén

-We found Jaén to be a small and attractive city with a relaxed air.
+Jaén is a small and attractive city with a relaxed air.
 There are lots of parks, a few busy main streets (mostly lined with trees), and some pretty squares.
 Besides the major highlights (which I cover below) you’ll see history in its fountains, churches and historical buildings.
-The center is pretty much flat but walk a little further and you’ll find steep streets and stairs on the slopes of Saint Catalina hill.
+There are some flat streets in the center…but generally this is a city with a lot of steep streets and stairs.

 Jaén is the capital of the province of Jaén and is home to various industries.
 It is most famous for its olive oil, in fact Jaén is known as the World Capital of Olive Oil.
 Tourism is not the main industry which also means that although attractive, Jaén could do with more upkeep – you’ll see a lot of graffiti and dog poop on the streets.
 The city doesn’t get the level of care that some of the more popular cities in the region get.

-People we met were very friendly and relaxed.
+People we’ve met here are very friendly and relaxed.
 Wandering early in the morning, we saw a lot of older men sitting in cafés reading their newspapers.
 Jaén has that kind of vibe.

 Jaén Cathedral.
 A huge cathedral that’s on the tentative list to be a UNESCO world heritage site.
 Construction started in 1249 (it was built on top of an old mosque) and finally completed in 1724.
 It is considered as one of the finest cathedrals in Spain and was the model used for many Latin American churches that were later built.
 Jaén Cathedral is most famous for being the home the Holy Veil which according to tradition was used by Saint Veronica to wash Christ’s face.